Share your solution to transform communities in New York State through clean transportation.

 NYSERDA will execute contractual agreements which will outline the terms of any award provided to any Principal Organization through the Clean Neighborhoods Challenge and will also monitor the implementation of the awarded project.
 Please review our Rules and Terms & Conditions for the Sample Agreement and more details.

 Up to five Phase One Awardees will each enter into an agreement with NYSERDA for the $100,000 planning grant.
 In order to ensure NYSERDA is timely with the procurement and contracting of these planning grant awards under the Clean Neighborhoods Challenge, NYSERDA will not allow any exceptions to NYSERDA’s standard terms and conditions in the Sample Agreement.
 All proposers should review these standard terms and conditions in the Sample Agreement in detail before deciding to move forward with a proposal to ensure they do not have any exceptions with them.
 NYSERDA will terminate contract negotiations with any proposers selected for funding that attempt to retroactively negotiate the terms and conditions during the contracting process.

 If chosen as an Awardee, additional information will be required.
 The following list is intended to illustrate some basic requirements, and NYSERDA reserves the right to require other information, as necessary.

-As provided in the Rules, NYSERDA, at its discretion, may conduct broad due diligence to validate any or all elements of an application and to assess applicants’ prospects of success, including gathering information to assess a Proposal relative to any of the topics listed in evaluation criteria, whether or not such topic is explicitly addressed in a Proposal.
+As provided in the Rules, NYSERDA, at its discretion, may conduct broad due diligence to validate any or all elements of a Proposal and to assess proposers’ prospects of success, including gathering information to assess a Proposal relative to any of the topics listed in evaluation criteria, whether or not such topic is explicitly addressed in a Proposal.